 But be careful: outside of this phrase, it’s is rarely seen in writing or heard in speech.

-‘Tis the season for some fun facts about “Deck the Halls”
+Fun facts about the Christmas song “Deck the Halls”

 Fun fact 1: